MorganEJLA/memory-game-main/README.md

 # Memory Card Game

 This is a simple Memory Card Game project where players can test their memory by matching pairs of cards.
 The game is built using HTML, CSS, and JavaScript.
+This is a part of a larger project that is being worked on, my Global Pastry Site that I am building in Django.
+I want to add options for picking other countries.
+I used favicon packs of country based icons for a fun little game to demonstrate using basic HTML CSS and JavaScript and fetching data from a JSON file i have hosted on GitHub.
+Eventually there will be more countries to choose from and will be integrated into my Django Site.

 ## Features